Learning in Communities and Schools (LinCS)

 Who Are We?

-The Woodring College of Education (WCE) Learning in Community and Schools (LinCS) Office serves to promote and enrich connections between WCE faculty, staff, and students, and the surrounding communities in which they study, work, and live.
+The Woodring College of Education (WCE) Learning in Community and Schools (LinCS) Office serves to promote and cultivate connections between WCE faculty, staff, and students, and the surrounding communities in which they study, work, and live.
+We work with a variety of community partners to send students on service-learning experiences that enrich their teaching education by integrating service and academic instruction.

 The LinCS Office strives to: